reefland/motd/README.md

-# Message of the Day (MOTD) with ZFS Support
+# Message of the Day (MOTD) with ZFS Enhancements

-Collection of 'Message of the Day' scripts with ZFS Support
+Collection of 'Message of the Day' scripts with ZFS Enhancements

 ## Requirements